Halloween Horrors: Distracted and Drunk Drivers Pose Dangers for Trick-or-Treaters

 Creative costumes, trick-or-treating and bags full of goodies become top Halloween priorities, but safety often becomes an afterthought.
 Excited trick-or-treaters often forget about safety, so drivers, party-goers and parents must be even more alert, as the risk of kids being injured by moving vehicles increases greatly.

 The National Highway Traffic Safety Administration (NHTSA) reports that Halloween is consistently one of the top three days of the year for pedestrian injuries and fatalities.

-“With an increased risk of pedestrian crashes on Halloween night, AAA Mid-Atlantic urges parents to take the time to make trick-or-treaters and their costumes safer and more visible to motorists,” said Jana L. Tidwell, manager of Public and Government Affairs for AAA Mid-Atlantic.
+“With an increased risk of pedestrian crashes on Halloween night, AAA Mid-Atlantic urges parents to take the time to make trick-or-treaters and their costumes safer and more visible to motorists,” said Tracy Noble, manager of Public and Government Affairs for AAA Mid-Atlantic.
 “In addition, motorists must eliminate distractions, slow down and watch for children, as well as have a completely sober designated driver if drinking is part of a Halloween celebration.”

 Halloween is also a statistically dangerous night for drunk driving.
-Although Halloween falls on a Wednesday this year, many parties will be held the weekend before.
+Although Halloween falls on a Thursday this year, many parties will be held the weekend after.
 Drivers must also take into consideration that some neighborhoods have scheduled trick-or-treating for that weekend as well.
 The combination of drinking and increased pedestrian traffic on Halloween is a deadly combination.

 AAA Halloween Safety Tips